 The Daniel Fast is actually based on the Book of Daniel in the Old Testament of the Bible.
 During the fast, you eliminate all meat, seafood, dairy, alcohol, and processed foods from your diet.

-The book, The Daniel Fast, was written to help people understand the purpose of fasting and to give them actual directions and recipes on how to fast.
+The book, The Daniel Fast, was written to help people understand the purpose of fasting and to give directions and recipes on how to fast.
 As the author explains, fasting food is about food, but to truly have a spiritual fast, there must be a spiritual component.